RSS

 P.S.
 Go ahead and spend some percentage of your refund on whatever you want.
 I’m not a savings Nazi – have some fun!
 Just consider keeping that percentage small (10% sounds good to me).

-1. Grant Baldwin
+Grant Baldwin says

 I hear you Stephanie!
 Gone are the days of nice refund checks after a year of work.
 It’s now been replaced with chunky quarterly payments for us self-employed people!